List of Research Publications (A selection)

 Ghosh, R. & Chan, W. Y. A. (2017).
 The role of religious education in countering religious extremism in diverse and interconnected societies.
 In Sivasubramaniam, M. & Hayhoe, R. (Eds.), Religion and Education: Comparative and International Perspectives.
 Oxford, UK: Symposium Books.
 Available here.

-Chan, W. Y. A. (2017).
-In Nash, C. & Nesterova, Y. (Eds.), #YouthWagingPeace: UNESCO MGIEP Guide on Prevention of Violent Extremism through Education, UNESCO and the Mahatma Gandhi Institute of Education for Peace and Sustainable Development.
+Nash, C., Nesterova, Y., Primrose, K., Chan, W. Y. A., Rios, R. A., Flores, M. J. V., and Zowmi, A., #YouthWagingPeace: UNESCO MGIEP Guide on Prevention of Violent Extremism through Education, UNESCO and the Mahatma Gandhi Institute of Education for Peace and Sustainable Development.
 Available here.

 Ghosh, R., Manuel, A., Chan, W. Y. A., Dilimulati, M. & Babei, M. (2016).
 Education & Security: A Global Literature Report on Countering Violent Religious Extremism (CVE).
 Tony Blair Institute for Global Change.
 Available here.